Best Family Games Apps for iPhone and Android: 2026 Picks

 Needs internet: Jackbox Party Pack (host device only; players’ phones need Wi-Fi), Catan Universe, Among Us, Trivia Crack 2, Codenames Online.

-For a family road trip last summer, we stocked an iPad with Heads Up, Monopoly, and Ticket to Ride plus a set of offline movies.
-Three kids stayed entertained across a six-hour drive without a data connection.
+For a long family road trip, an iPad stocked with Heads Up, Monopoly, and Ticket to Ride plus a set of offline movies can keep several kids entertained across a six-hour drive without a data connection.

 #How to Set Ground Rules for Family Gaming Sessions